West Kelowna Real Estate News!

 The MLS® Home Price Index (MLS® HPI) provides the best way of gauging price trends because average price trends are prone to being strongly distorted by changes in the mix of sales activity from one month to the next.

-The actual (not seasonally adjusted) national average price for homes sold in November 2017 was just under $504,000, up 2.9% from one year earlier.
-The national average price is heavily skewed by sales in Greater Vancouver and Greater Toronto, two of Canada’s most active and expensive markets.
-Excluding these two markets from calculations trims more than $120,000 from the national average price (to just above $381,000).
+The national average price is heavily skewed by sales in the GVA and GTA, two of Canada’s most active and expensive markets.
+Excluding these two markets from calculations trims more than $112,000 from the national average price, reducing it to just under $382,000.

 – 30 –